luminovang/documentation/cookies/cookie-file-jar.md

-# Managing Cookies with Cookie File Jar for HTTP Requests
+# Managing Cookies with a Cookie FileJar for HTTP Requests

 ***